 Connected Living offers computer training and support for seniors, families and senior living communities.
 These presentations are free and open to the public, but space is limited.
 For more information or to RSVP, please call 401-273-6565.
 EPOCH Senior Living is located at 353 Blackstone Blvd.

-Michael Fisher will perform at EPOCH on Blackstone Boulevard on Saturday, July 19 at 2 p.m.
-Fisher is a popular Michael Jackson impersonator in Rhode Island and frequently channels the spirit of the late great pop icon at weddings, birthdays, anniversary parties, corporate events and more.
+EPOCH Senior Living on Blackstone Boulevard will welcome Susan McLeod for a pub hour performance on Friday, August 8 at 4 p.m.
+Known as “The Orchestra of One,” McLeod integrates the acoustical accordion with state-of-the-art music technology to emulate a full orchestra.
 This event is free and open to the public, but space is limited.
-For more information or to RSVP, call 401-273-6565.
+For more information or to RSVP, please call 401-273-6565.
 EPOCH Senior Living is located at 353 Blackstone Blvd.

-EPOCH Senior Living on Blackstone Boulevard will welcome the Larry Pearlman Duo for a performance on Sunday, July 27 at 2 p.m.
-The duo frequently performs Dixieland jazz on piano and the upright bass.
+EPOCH Senior Living on Blackstone Boulevard will welcome musician Steve Burke for a performance on Saturday, August 16 at 1 p.m.
+Burke is a jazz musician who expertly plays the saxophone and piano.
+He entertains audiences with his upbeat, interactive performance style.
 This event is free and open to the public, but space is limited.
 For more information or to RSVP, call 401-273-6565.
 EPOCH Senior Living is located at 353 Blackstone Blvd.

 EAT DRINK RI PRESENTS TWO "FOOD WILL HELP RHODE ISLAND GROW™"